 Yes, we are.
 We all are, not just Vassal’s and my gang.
 And we are playing it on ourselves, not just on other people.
 We are doing as Lear’s fool did by spinning parables on the storm-blasted heath.
 That is, we are seeking to, in Shakespeare’s words, “out-jest . . . heart-struck injuries.”
 In this case, the injuries are everyone’s, rooted deep within us, native to us all.
 They abide in our consciousness and remain there throughout our lives.
 They never heal.
 At every moment, we all do what we can to heal them, but our effort is in vain.

 With Vassal’s invention as without it, we will be continuing the fool’s mission, addressing ineradicable flaws, trying to resolve difficulty that we cannot resolve.
-What else can we do but endeavor to out-jest our nature, to derive what satisfaction we can?
+Toward that end, what else can we do but endeavor to out-jest the darker aspects of our nature and circumstances?

 SCROLL 13 ➡︎